Hanging a hammock can seem complicated and overwhelming.

 Luckily for you, it's a lot easier than you think once you know what you’re doing.
 But, it’s important to remember…

-…you need to make sure you hang a hammock correctly in order to reach the full potential of its comfort and relaxation.
+…you need to know how to hang a hammock correctly in order to reach the full potential of its comfort and relaxation.

 Whether you recently bought a new hammock or are planning on getting one soon for the warm weather, properly hanging it will make all the difference with the level of satisfaction you experience.

-So, without further ado, let’s get your hammock set up so you can start enjoying the nice weather!
+So, without further ado, let’s dive into how to hang a hammock so you can start enjoying the nice weather!

 Hanging a Hammock is Easy as 1, 2, 3